AgentHub

 coding-assistant

-GitHub Copilot is still the safest team default because it fits existing GitHub workflows, broad IDE coverage, and governance expectations without jumping to premium IDE pricing.
+GitHub Copilot is still the lowest-risk team default because it fits existing GitHub workflows, broad IDE coverage, and governance expectations without jumping to premium IDE pricing.

 Developers who want a fully agentic coding workspace may still find it conservative.